sanand0/til/til.md

   f2 -r '{id3.artist}/{id3.album}/${1}_{id3.title}{ext}'
   ```
 - 31 May 2025. git worktrees can create multiple copies of code.
 This is useful when using different coding agents run the same task in parallel.
 [Ref](https://www.skeptrune.com/posts/git-worktrees-agents-and-tmux/)
+  - `git worktree add -b $newbranch worktree/$path` creates a copy of HEAD in $path as a $newbranch
+  - `git push` from branch and create a pull request
+  - `git worktree remove worktree/$path` to remove worktree
+  - `git worktree prune` for garbage collection
 - 29 May 2025.
 Today, I'd go with [Node's native test runner](https://nodejs.org/api/test.html) for backend JS testing.
 I used [node-tap](https://node-tap.org/) earlier.
 For front-end, I'd pick [vitest](https://vitest.dev/).
 [ChatGPT](https://chatgpt.com/share/683808bf-c01c-800c-a5ea-18df8394414c)
 - 27 May 2025. ⭐ DuckLake is a DuckDB extension that makes Parquet files editable with history.
 And much more.
 [DuckDB](https://duckdb.org/2025/05/27/ducklake.html)
 - 25 May 2025.
 Here's one way controls inflate cost.
 Tracking expenses, submitting receipts, and justifying usage adds transaction cost.
 So, rather than a $10 monthly top-up, I'd rather top-up $200 (even if it might go unused), rather than have to ask again.